Eschatologue/CM_wiki/docs/equipment/armour/index.md

 #### Special Considerations

-- **Stealth Disadvantage:** Some armors (e.g., scale mail, splint, plate) impose disadvantage on Dexterity (Stealth) checks.
+- **Stealth Disadvantage:** Some armours (e.g., scale mail, splint, plate) impose disadvantage on Dexterity (Stealth) checks.
-- **Strength Requirements:** Some heavy armors require a minimum Strength score to avoid movement , which is -10 ft of movement speed.
+- **Strength Requirements:** Some heavy armours require a minimum Strength score to avoid movement , which is -10 ft of movement speed.
-- **Magical Armor:** Magical armors can provide additional bonuses to AC or other special benefits.
+- **Magical Armour:** Magical armours can provide additional bonuses to AC or other special benefits.

 ??? question "How much AC do I need?"